isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 - Infographic on Safe Management Measures at F&B Establishments [last updated on 16 Jun 20]<br>
 ![F&B](/images/smrfnb.jpg "F&B establishments")
 - Retail establishments and lifestyle-related services are to comply to measures stipulated in this <a href="https://go.gov.sg/retailsmrrequirements2" target="_blank">document</a> [last updated on 16 Jun 20].<br>
-- Infographic on Safe Management Measures at retail establishments and lifestyle-related<br>
+- Infographic on Safe Management Measures at retail establishments and lifestyle-related services [last updated on 16 Jun 20]<br>
 ![Retail](/images/smrretail.jpg "Retail")

 #### **Street-hail and ride-hail service providers**